icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-sortgrid](https://github.com/kreuzerk/ng-sortgrid) - A grid that allows you to sort all items via drag & drop.
 * [angular-gridster2](https://github.com/tiberiuzuld/angular-gridster2) - Angular gridster 2.
 * [angular-grid-layout](https://github.com/katoid/angular-grid-layout) - Responsive grid with draggable and resizable items for Angular applications.
-* [gridstack](https://github.com/gridstack/gridstack.js/tree/master/angular/) - Mobile-friendly modern TypeScript library for dashboard layout and creation.
-Making a drag-and-drop, multi-column responsive dashboard has never been easier.
-Has multiple bindings and works great with Angular.
+* [gridstack](https://github.com/gridstack/gridstack.js/tree/master/angular/) - Mobile-friendly TypeScript library for drag-and-drop, multi-column responsive dashboards with Angular support.
 * [ngx-flickering-grid](https://github.com/omnedia/ngx-flickering-grid) - A simple component library to create a container with an animated grid pattern background.
 * [ngx-gridpattern](https://github.com/omnedia/ngx-gridpattern) - A simple component library to create a container with an pattern background.
-* [ngx-retro-grid](https://github.com/omnedia/ngx-retro-grid) - This component creates a 3D perspective grid with customizable colors, rotation, and smooth animation, perfect for adding a nostalgic or futuristic visual effect to your application.
+* [ngx-retro-grid](https://github.com/omnedia/ngx-retro-grid) - 3D perspective grid component with customizable colors, rotation, and smooth animations for nostalgic or futuristic effects.
 * [ngx-bottom-sheet](https://github.com/ArslanAmeer/ngx-bottom-sheet) - A highly customizable and lightweight Angular service that provides a mobile-friendly bottom sheet component.
-* [ngx-van](https://github.com/otodockal/ngx-van) - Tiny replacement for HTML nav element with mobile side nav menu built-in.
-Good old nav element on desktop, sliding side nav on mobile.
-No duplication.
+* [ngx-van](https://github.com/otodockal/ngx-van) - Tiny HTML nav replacement with desktop nav and built-in mobile sliding side menu—no duplication.
 * [ngx-swipe-menu](https://github.com/charlesschaefer/ngx-swipe-menu) - A component to create "swipe left to 'action'" experiences.
 * [ng-simple-sidebar](https://github.com/secanis/ng-simple-sidebar) - A simple Angular component to generate a sidebar with a hamburger menu.
 * [ngx-bladex](https://github.com/karnavpargi/ngx-bladex) - A simplistic blade component for Angular with minimize/maximize and a close button.